luciotato/LiteScript/devel/source/v0.8/Producer_js.lite.md

       method getNodeJSRequireFileRef()

-node.js require() require "./" to denote a local module to load. it does like bash does for executable files.
-A name  without ./ means "look in $PATH". this is not the most intuitive choice.
+node.js require() use "./" to denote a local module to load.
+It does as bash does for executable files.
+A name  without "./"" means "look in $PATH" (node_modules and up)

         if .importedModule.fileInfo.importInfo.globalImport
             return .name // for node, no './' means "look in node_modules, and up, then global paths"